 - Your skin is dry, flaking, or cracked.
 Moisturizing cream may help with this.

 - Your skin is itchy.
 There are creams and gels you can use to ease itching.
 There are also some medicines you can take by mouth to try to stop the itching.

 - The area around your fingernails or toenails becomes sore or red.
 Creams and soaks can help with this.
-But your health care team needs to watch to be sure you don’t get an infection.
+But you and your health care team will need to watch for changes that could be signs of infection to be sure any infection is treated quickly.

 - You have very dry, red, or tender eyes, or if you notice eyelashes growing inward toward the eyeball.

 - You get sores on your scalp or other areas with hair.
 You will want to get them treated to help prevent scars that may block hair growth later.